 The funded plans also include the "Wohlfahrtsfonds" of the Geberit Group, which provides non-compulsory benefits only.
 This fund for managerial employees supplements the insurance cover granted by the "Gemeinschaftsstiftung".
-On retirement, the benefit is drawn as a lump sum or converted into a fixed-term annuity.
-The employer's contributions must equal at least the total of all contributions by the insured party.
+This fund is being replaced by a 1e pension plan and reclassified as a defined-contribution plan as at 1 January 2020.
+This new plan will allow beneficiaries to participate directly in the performance of the investment.
+The 1e assets can be drawn in a lump sum upon retirement.